Are driving courses worth it?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 We believe every driver should have multiple hours of driver’s education.
 We’ve seen too much statistical, real-world evidence that suggests those who have completed educational coursework, from the basics of driving to defensive driving to advanced driving techniques, are better and safer drivers on the roads.
 But are driving courses worth your time and effort?
-And do they provide tangible, real-world benefit to those who take them?
-(Spoiler alert: yes, they are and yes, they do.)
+And do they provide tangible, real-world benefits to those who take them?
+(Spoiler alert: yes, they are, and yes, they do.)

 You’ll Pay Less on Your Premiums

 All car insurance companies offer discounts.
 Those that have shown to greatly reduce your risk factors are the ones that often obtain the biggest discount.
-Almost every single insurer will offer discounts for taking courses in defensive driving, because they make you more aware on the road.
+Almost every single insurer will offer discounts for taking courses in defensive driving because they make you more aware on the road.
 Being more aware means you’re less likely to make a claim, and you’ll be rewarded for this reduced risk with a lower car insurance premium.

 You’ll get the biggest discount in combination with things like being a safe driver without a history of significant claims.
 But for some people, taking driving courses may do more than simply lowering their premiums – it may be the only thing that keeps them in the driver’s seat.